Yuhan-Shen/VisualNarrationProceL-CVPR21/README.md

 This repository contains the implementation of [Learning To Segment Actions From Visual and Language Instructions via Differentiable Weak Sequence Alignment](https://openaccess.thecvf.com/content/CVPR2021/papers/Shen_Learning_To_Segment_Actions_From_Visual_and_Language_Instructions_via_CVPR_2021_paper.pdf) published in CVPR 2021.

 > We address the problem of unsupervised action segmentation and feature learning in instructional videos using both visual and language instructions.
-Our key contributions include Soft Ordered Prototype Learning (SOPL) module and Differentiable Weak Sequence Alignment (DWSA) loss.
+Our key contributions include proposing i) a Soft Ordered Prototype Learning (SOPL) method for learning visual and linguistic prototype sequences corresponding to subtasks (key-steps) in videos, and ii) a new class of alignment methods, referred to as Differentiable Weak Sequence Alignment (DWSA), for weak alignment of visual and linguistic prototype sequences while allowing self-supervised feature learning.

 ## Prerequisites